D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Select yes/no :

 - you should upgrade to Microsoft Entra ID P1
-- you should installl and configure Microsoft Entra Connect
+- you should install and configure Microsoft Entra Connect
 - you should enable & configure MFA

 ---